SrikrishnaYadlapalli/SaHiRecon/README.md

 Whois data extraction
 Port scanning with naabu
-CORS misconfiguration checking using katana and corsy.py Prerequisites
+CORS misconfiguration checking using katana and corsy.py

+Prerequisites:
-Ensure the following tools are installed and properly configured:
+Ensure the following tools are installed and properly configured: subfinder assetfinder httpx

-subfinder
-assetfinder
-httpx